Tadjou Salou

-Tadjou Salou (24 December 1974 – 2 April 2007) was a Togolese footballer player who played as a defender.
+Tadjou Salou (24 December 1974 – 2 April 2007) was a Togolese footballer who played as a defender.

 Career

 Born in Lomé, Salou played club football for Modèle de Lomé, OC Agaza, Club Africain, Servette, Étoile Carouge, AS Douanes and Étoile Filante.

 He was a member of the Togo national team between 1992 and 2007, serving as captain.
 He was a squad member at the 2000 African Cup of Nations.

 Later life and death

 Salou died following a "long illness" in April 2007.